Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Quantization and relative states

 \section{Quantization and relative states}

-We shall now quantize the perspective-neutral structure and the internal perspectives, using the Dirac and reduced method, respectively.
-This will endow the Dirac and reduced quantized theories with the interpretation of the perspective-neutral and perspectival quantum theories, respectively.
-We shall support this interpretation by constructing explicitly the maps that take one from the Dirac to the reduced quantum theories and exploit these relations to derive the transformations that take one from the internal perspective of one quantum reference frame to that of another.
-On account of the exhibited absence of globally valid internal perspectives, the reduced quantum theories and the transformations between them will also inevitably fail to be globally valid.
+We shall now quantize the perspective-neutral structure using the Dirac method.
+This will endow the Dirac quantized theory with the interpretation of the perspective-neutral quantum theory from which we will then derive the quantum descriptions relative to internal frame perspectives through a quantum symmetry reduction procedure that will constitute the `quantum coordinate maps'.
+We shall support this interpretation by exploiting these quantum coordinate maps to derive the transformations that take one from the internal perspective of one quantum reference frame to that of another.
+On account of the exhibited absence of globally valid internal perspectives, the reduced quantum theories and the transformations between them will also fail to be globally valid, when we take distributional states (classical configurations) into account.
+For general Hilbert space elements, however, the pathological configurations, being a set of measure zero \cite{littlejohn1995} in the integration, will essentially be irrelevant.
 Our exposition below will thereby serve to substantiate our discussion in \cite{vanrietvelde2018change} by extending it to a rather general particle model.
+In order to compare the symmetry reduced quantum theories, obtained upon applying the quantum coordinate maps to the perspective-neutral quantum theory, with the direct quantization of the classical frame perspectives, we shall begin with the reduced quantization of the latter.
+As we shall see, the two quantizations will not agree in general, exemplifying the generic difference between Dirac and reduced quantization.
+We will conclude from this that in general we have to give primacy to Dirac quantization because it treats all degrees of freedom on an equal footing and translates the classical redundancy in the description into the quantum theory which ultimately is a prerequisite for defining a notion of quantum frame covariance.

 Given that we will encounter a considerable number of Hilbert spaces and transformations between them, we organize the main steps in fig.\ \ref{commutativeDiagram3D} to support the orientation within our construction.